octo-weilian/python-package-template/README.md

 To be added...

 File structure description:
-* The utils module provide basic methods for configuration and logging.
+- The utils module provide basic methods for configuration and logging

 How to create a Python package:
 1. Create a project folder